 Tanya co-wrote the popular BBC comedy series The life and times of Vivienne Vyle (BBC2) with Jennifer Saunders.Tanya is widely published as a writer.
 As well as a number of successful parenting books, Tanya's acclaimed account of her training as a clinical psychologist, The Skeleton Cupboard, (Pan Macmillan) provides a powerful and moving insight into the lives of ordinary people with an amazing resilience to the challenges of life.
 Tanya also has a weekly column, Ask Tanya Byron in The Times and a monthly column in Good Housekeeping.

 Tanya is an independent national and international government adviser on children, young people and the digital media - in 2008 she published The Byron Review: Safer Children in a Digital World and its follow up review Do We have Safer Children in a Digital World (2010) and sat on Lord Carter's Digital Britain advisory board (2009).

 Tanya is an experienced public speaker and regularly gives talks on psychology, education and childcare, drawing on her years of experience as a clinical psychologist.
 The authority Tanya wields over these current and vitally important topics always impresses audiences.
 They come away understanding how they can show resilience and in doing so, foster resilience in children.
 She helps them to understand how our brains work, in particular the developing brain and how we can face the common challenges that children and young people are facing in terms of their mental health and wellbeing.
-She can also explain what is driving mental health problems among children and young people in modern society and the best ways in which parents and educational institutions can sufficiently support those in their care.Themes
+She can also explain what is driving mental health problems in modern society and the best ways in which we - as individuals, employers, parents and educational institutions - can sufficiently support those around us and in our care.Themes

 Education, Change, Health & Well-being